paolinamazza/Multi-Agent-System/README.md

 # Evaluation & Results

-To evaluate the performance of our agents, we conducted a structured comparison against a set of manually written baseline script that we consider the ground truth for each query, that you can find in `Evaluation_Questions.csv`.
+To evaluate the performance of our agents, we conducted a structured comparison against a set of manually written baseline scripts that we consider as ground truth for each query, that you can find in `Evaluation_Questions.csv`.
 The purpose was to verify the correctness and robustness of our agents when responding.

 Each experiment in our evaluation followed this structure: